 Croatia is packed with destinations, cities, towns, and natural wonders that will excite even the most seasoned traveler.
 You’ll need to know the various transportation options to see what this beautiful country offers.
 Thankfully, a well-connected road network and loads of options make this super-easy.

 One of the most commonly asked questions is how to get from Zadar to Plitvice Lakes.
 This is a piece of cake; the travel time between the two is only a couple of hours.

 Zadar is an old city on the Dalmatian Coast, bursting with things to see and do and many historical sites to explore.
 You will find a laid-back, authentic way of life here, making the ideal base to explore the region.

 While in Zadar, it’s a great idea to head out and explore the natural and historic sites in the region.
 Plitvice Lakes National Park, a UNESCO World Heritage Site, should be on top of your list.
-Croatia’s most popular national park is located in the heart of the country and famous for its chain of interconnected lakes, with stunning waterfalls.
+Croatia’s most popular national park is located in the heart of the country and is famous for its chain of interconnected lakes with stunning waterfalls.

 So, how do you get from Zadar to Plitvice Lakes?

 The quickest way by far is to drive; the journey will take you just under two hours.
 Do bear in mind that during the summer months, you will probably find that many other people have the same idea as you, e.g., let’s head out and explore!

 Hiring a car in Zadar is simple.
 You will be able to shop around and find the best deal for you, and you must always ensure that you carry your international license and travel documents with you.
 You can take your time and stop along the way as you please.